- What patients benefit from RPM and how is it delivered?

 - Depends on the protocol, but we recommend 5-10 min/week to reach 20-40 min/month to reach 99457 and 99458.

-• Submit every 30 days – follow claim eligibility dates on CC billing report to confirm.
+- Submit once every 30 days (even if multiple devices used) – follow claim eligibility dates on CC billing report to confirm.

 If there are any questions about RPM Best Practices contact us at Support@CoachCare.com.